zeyadusf/Summarization-by-Finetuning-FlanT5-LoRA/README.md

 🔗 **Notebook on Kaggle**
 [Summarization by Finetuning FlanT5-LoRA](https://www.kaggle.com/code/zeyadusf/summarization-by-finetuning-flant5-lora)

-*You can know the parameter results through huggingface and kaggle*
+*You can know the hyperparameters through huggingface and kaggle*
 <hr>

 🚩 **Can use model through Space** [Summarizationflant5](https://huggingface.co/spaces/zeyadusf/Summarizationflant5)